Recreation and Wellness promotes a culture of health and wellness to empower sustainable behavior change through:

 Register Online or at the Student Recreation Center Welcome Desk.

 Instructor, BGSU Human Development & Family Studies

 Lace up your sneakers and improve your odds of living a longer, healthier life by joining us for a Poker Walk.
 No prior knowledge of Poker is needed to participate.
-Rather than winning based on skill or speed, the top individuals who collect the best poker hand while walking at the Perry Field House Track win great prizes, such as a FitBit!
+Rather than winning based on skill or speed, the top individuals who collect the best poker hand while walking at the Perry Field House Track win a prize!

 - Date: Wednesday, April 3, 2019

 - Time: Stop by anytime between 11 AM - 1:30 PM